codercms/laravel-pg-conn-pool/README.md

 ## How it works?
 When Laravel is running under Swoole each request is handled in a new coroutine.
 When DatabaseManager::connect is called, connection pool is initialized at once, and connection is returned from the pool (Swoole Channel is used).
+Each coroutine will get a new connection from the pool.
-After request handled by application connection must be returned to the pool.
+After request is handled by application connection must be returned to the pool.

 ## Usage
 Configuration (`config/database.php`):